 STEP 1: Without separating rolls into individual rolls, cut the whole slab in half.
 Carefully lift off the tops of the rolls.
 Leaving the bottom halves in one piece, set in the prepared baking dish.

-STEP 2: Spread cranberry relish over the rolls.
+STEP 2: Spread cranberry sauce over the rolls.

-STEP 3: Arrange sliced deli turkey over the cranberry sauce.
+STEP 3: Arrange sliced deli turkey, or leftover turkey, over the cranberry sauce.
+If you’re using leftover turkey slice it thin!
+Then add plenty of layers!

-STEP 5: Carefully place the tops halves of the rolls back on the sliders.
+STEP 5: Carefully place the top halves of the rolls back on the sliders.

 STEP 6: To make the butter sauce, melt the butter in a small bowl.
 Add dijon mustard, poppy seeds, onion powder, and Worcestershire sauce.
 Whisk together.
 Brush over the rolls.

-STEP 7: Cover with aluminum foil and bake until warmed through, usually about 20-25 minutes.
+STEP 7: Cover the sliders with aluminum foil and bake until warmed through, usually about 20-25 minutes.
 Remove the foil and bake for 5 more minutes to toast the tops.

-- Leave the rolls in one piece and cut them altogether.
+- Leave the baked turkey sliders in one piece and cut them altogether.
 It’s easier than cutting each roll individually.

 - Line baking pan with parchment paper.
 After they’ve baked lift the sliders out of the pan and place on a cutting board.
 Slice into individual sandwiches with a long knife.